Here's Why You Struggle To Stay Present

 Modern life is chock-full of habits of the mind that get in the way of mindfulness.
 Be on the lookout for them in your own life.
 Steering clear of these is key to practicing mindfulness.

-Here are eight of the most common barriers that keep you from being mindful:
+Eight of the most common barriers that keep you from being mindful

 - Thinking about the past and the future takes you out of the moment

 - Being in denial

 - Judging, analyzing, criticizing or evaluating

 Judgment is one of the most common ways that keeps you from being mindful.
 Whether you are judging your experience as good, bad or ugly, it's an obstacle to being fully present in the moment.
 And you do it all the time.
 Everyone does.
 The way to do it less — the way to not let judging interfere with your ability to be mindful — is to increase your awareness of when you are judging.

 Try spending a few days noticing all the judgments you make throughout the day.
 About anything and everything: "What the hell is that lady wearing?"
 "Yuck, this food is gross!"
 "I should not be the one handling this!"
 Any time you catch yourself playing Judge Judy, notice it, label it as a judgment, and resist the temptation to judge yourself for being judgmental.